framgjoa/roxor/_PRESS-RELEASE.md

 Agile Insight
 =====================
 ### Using Real-Time Data to Improve Presentations ###
-note: this is not real yet.
 ## Summary ##
-We give presenters better insight into their audience engagement.
+Roxor provides tools for presenters to gain insight into their audience engagement.
 This gives the presenter the ability to improve and react on the fly.
-They may review the data to identify areas of weakness.
+They may review the engagement data to identify areas of weakness.

 ## Problem ##
 Events lack real-time engagement data.

 ## Solution ##
 We collect real-time participant data to relay to presenters.
 Data is available for future analysis.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   - Start up a session

   - Share the session with the audience

   - Audience can connect by smartphone or computer

   - Let the data flow!

 ## Customer Quote ##